 Melanoplus marculentus Scudder, 1897, described from Sierra de San Miguelito, ne.
 San Luis Potosi, Mexico

 Melanoplus sonorae Scudder, 1897, near northern boundary of Sonora, Mexico

 Very common species of the western US and northern Mexico.
 Variable in color and pattern.
 Somewhat stocky, and usually short-winged.
 In much of it's range it is the only common short-winged Melanoplus species and becomes very familiar to those observing Grasshoppers, though it can be confused with several other species.
 The shapes of appendages and sclerites at the end of the male abdomen are the surest way to identify them.
 Females can look like several other species, but the pattern will be similar to associated males, and usually the pattern on the hind legs is useful.
 In most of the region where it occurs, other short-winged species look distinctly different or occur mostly at higher elevations in the mountains, and a majority of those have red hind tibiae.
-However, in the eastern Great Plains, and in Texas and Mexico this becomes less true.
+However, in the eastward on the Great Plains, and in Texas and Mexico this becomes less true.